Alluxio/alluxio/docs/en/api/POSIX-API.md

     <tr>
         <td>alluxio.user.client.cache.page.size</td>
         <td>1MB</td>
         <td>Size of each page in client-side cache.
 Users can try 2MB, 4MB and 8MB first in performance tunning.
 Note that, if using memory to cache and the page size is too big, JVM may GC frequently.
-If the value is too small, the cache hit ratio may be too low.</td>
+If the value is too small, the cache hit ratio may be low.</td>
     </tr>
     <tr>
         <td>alluxio.user.client.cache.size</td>